JonCat86/pokeGame/README.md

 </div>

 # pokeGame

 A simple pokemon game consuming pokeAPI.

-The NEXT btn doesn't work yet.
+The NEXT btn works with location.reload().
+I want to change it but for now it does its work.

-Not optimitzed for mobile yet.
+Not optimized for mobile yet.